-2. If you are updating your mailing address specifically for your 1098-T during the months of January through March, it is very important that you contact Student Account Services at 603-535-2215 so we can update your new Mailing address on your current 1098-T form.
+- If you are updating your mailing address specifically for your 1098-T during the months of January through March, it is very important that you contact Student Financial Services at 603-535-2215 so that we can update your mailing address on your current 1098-T form.

-Form 1098-T is an American Tax Form.
-Foreign Universities may not provide a 1098-T. Students will need to contact their Study Abroad Provider directly to see if any tax information will be provided.
+Foreign universities may not provide a Form 1098-T. Students will need to contact their study abroad provider directly to see if any tax information will be provided.

 The amounts reported on Form 1098-T may assist students in completing IRS Form 8863, which is used to calculate certain education tax credits that students may qualify for when filing their federal income tax returns.
 Depending on a student’s income (or family’s income, if a dependent), enrollment status (full-time or part-time), and/or the amount of qualified educational expenses for the year, students may be eligible for a federal education tax credit.